ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/resuable-component.md

 ### Styling the Component

 The rating component works well but the stars are a _little_ small and close together, especially for people with larger hands.
-Let's apply a little styling to make the experience better.
+Let's apply a little styling to make the experience better:

-Add the following to `src/components/rating/Rating.css`:
+**`src/shared/components/rating/Rating.css`**:

 ```CSS
 .rating ion-icon {